-When the receiver is in TV Viewing Mode (see definition §4.1), it is expected that any running application shall release input keys VK_0 to VK_9.
+When the receiver is in TV Viewing Mode (see definition in §4.1), it is expected that any running application shall release input keys VK_0 to VK_9.
 The Navigator shall always be able to handle those input events.

-The Navigator must also handle all the other keys used for TV viewing (e.g. channel list, volume, and channel up/down).
-Those keys are different from the keys of the "Interactive Pad" (see §6.2 on the Remote Control, in the D Book [36]).
+The Navigator must also handle all the other keys used for TV viewing (e.g. channel list, volume, and program up/down).